 How do Eightcap and Libertex (Forex Club) differ in terms of minimum deposit?
 What about average spreads and funding options?

 Eightcap requires a minimum deposit of $100, while Libertex (Forex Club) requires a minimum deposit of $10.
-From our testing we found Eightcap offers spreads of N/A, while Libertex (Forex Club) offers spreads of -1.
+From our testing we found Eightcap offers spreads of 1.0 (Aug 2022), while Libertex (Forex Club) offers spreads of -1.
 Eightcap supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Libertex (Forex Club) supports Bank Wire (Deposit/Withdraw), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).

 Which brokers offers more tradeable asset classes, Eightcap or Libertex (Forex Club)?

-Eightcap offers a more diverse selection of investment options than Libertex (Forex Club) allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Eightcap has 326, compared to 300 from Libertex (Forex Club).
+Eightcap offers a more diverse selection of investment options than Libertex (Forex Club) allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Eightcap has 326, compared to 300 from Libertex (Forex Club).

 Can I trade cryptocurrency with Eightcap or Libertex (Forex Club)?

 Crypto trading is popular with forex traders.
 Most crypto assets are offered either as the underlying physical asset or as a CFD or other derivative — including spot forex contracts.
 In terms of trading physical cryptocurrency neither Eightcap nor Libertex (Forex Club) allow you to trade physical cryptocurrencies.